In todays episode we have Stuart Jones. Stuart runs InSource Talent, one of the UK’s …

 As talent becomes harder to find, many organisations are concerned about their ability to attract the skills they need to deliver on their core mission.
 As a result, in recent years employer branding has gained more importance, budget.
 It has also meant that the workplace culture needs to be aligned with the brand promise, reinforcing the behaviours required for customer delivery.

 When organisations grow, and HR/Marcom teams are introduced, direct communication from employee to board is often one of the first things to go.
 Employees can feel out of the loop, despondent and even distressed.
-We all love unfiltered and direct communication with CEO right?
+We all love unfiltered and direct communication with the CEO right?
 As an organisation scales, it’s board members need to consider that their physical contact with employees will reduce, and with it the ability to impact the culture directly.
 So the organisation needs to find a delivery mechanism that enables them to drip feed communications into the workforce, and from the workforce back into the board.
 It’s two way right!
 This is an important point, because creating an environment where your employees feel listened to is a vital step to creating an employee-led culture.
 Sharing feedback, good and bad.
-Furthermore, if you want your employees to demonstrate social behaviours like sharing, it is important to gestate and encourage these behaviours, not just on social but physically, peer to peer.
+Furthermore, if you want your employees to demonstrate social behaviours like sharing, it is important to gestate and encourage these behaviours, not just on social but also peer to peer.

 As X and Y generations begin to impact the workplace, taking board seats and management roles, the importance of articulating a well defined and robust employee value proposition has never been so important.
 X and Y Gen need to feel valued, and put a lot of emphasis on work life balance, corporate social responsibilities and flexibility.
 As board members we need to spend more time inflecting, asking ourselves what is in it for our employees?
 If we look at the modern workplace, there are now 5-6 generations we need to accommodate, each with its own needs and wants from a career.
 Never before has it been so important to understand your workforce and what motivates them.

 How are you communicating with your employees?
 Consider the tools you are currently using, are they fit for purpose?
-It’s important to find a platform that reinforced the mission, vision, values and behaviours.
+It’s important to find a platform that reinforces the mission, vision, values and behaviours.
 The other point about communication tools like Slack, WhatsAPP etc. is that they are purely internal.
 As companies are beginning to realise, their greatest Marketing asset is their employees, and internal employee generated content makes great external brand Marketing content.
 For this reason it’s incredibly important to use a communication platform that has the ability to turn internal conversations into external communications.

 The need for defined and tailored messaging, two way communication, and removal of physical and mental barriers is imperative for companies hoping to capitalise on marketing their employee voice for more authentic brand communications.